w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **presentational**: - Provide students with the definition of accessibility and relate it with other ICT disciplines.
-Emphasize the importance of this field to allow people with disabilities to access web interfaces and applications. {% comment %}Point out that it is necessary to take accessibility into account to promote inclusion of people with disabilities. {% endcomment %}
+Emphasize the importance of this field to allow people with disabilities to access web interfaces and applications.

 ##### Suggested activities